milesmcc/personal/content/portfolio/polititweet.md

 highlightSubtitle: true
 ---

-PolitiTweet preserves the public record by archiving the Tweets of major public figures and prominently displaying those that have been deleted.
+PolitiTweet preserves the public record by archiving the tweets of major public figures and prominently displaying those that have been deleted.

 View the site at [polititweet.org](https://polititweet.org) or read the source code [on GitHub](https://github.com/milesmcc/polititweet).